-Want a few tidbits in advance of the Big 12's lone New Year's Day bowl game?
+Want a few tidbits in advance of the Big 12's only New Year's Day bowl game?

 I've got you covered, thanks to ESPN Stats and Info and various sports information departments across the Big 12.
 Let's get to the facts: